unrealemotion/syssupportengineer-ecomart-csharp/README.md

 Removed redundant and commented out code

 These changes significantly improve the accuracy and reliability of the application, addressing the core issues identified in the original code.
-The application is now in a much better state to handle both the existing requirements and future development.